Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Introduction

-First, we are the first study to fuse synthetic hand images into real scene images, and propose TAGANs to blend them realistically.
-Second, the experimental results demonstrate that various existing pose estimators trained on our generated hand pose data gain significant improvements over the current state-of-the-arts on both 2D and 3D datasets.
-Third, we will release our synthetic data that consists of a large number of hand pose images with accurate hand-keypoint annotations.
+Figure~\ref{fig:method_overview} gives the overview of the proposed method.
+The main contribution of this work is three-fold: First, we propose to fuse synthetic hand poses and real background images so that the resulting synthesized hand images can be more realistic.
+Second, we present TAGAN which performs conditional adversarial learning and seamlessly blends synthetic hand poses into real backgrounds.
+Third, we demonstrate that existing pose estimators trained with the generated hand pose data gain significant improvements over the current state-of-the-arts on both $2$D and $3$D datasets.